ngeodesic-ai/ngf-alpha/README.md

 Hallucination Rate: 0.0%
 ```

-#### Self-Critiques
+#### Self-Evaluation
+- Tests are fully blind; the separate seed (43) and filtering ensured no overlap with the training set, providing a true blind test
 - Possible tuning bias that needs to be investigated
 - 350 nudge steps per correction seems excessive
 - Next step is to transition to larger sample of ARC tasks for validation (from datasets python package)
-- The stock 67.0% and semantic similarity 94.1% are realistic
+- The stock 65.0% and semantic similarity 93.7% are realistic

 ## Hardware Notes
 Results validated on an NVIDIA A100 GPU (Colab Pro+ & Grok Expert).
 Testing on NVIDIA T4 and CPU currently inprogress.
 Performance may vary; A100 recommended for optimal results.